Friday, 11 October, 2019

 Chancellor's Professor of Law and Political Science at the University of California, Irvine

 Professor Richard L. Hasen is the Chancellor’s Professor of Law and Political Science at the University of California, Irvine.
-Hasen is a nationally recognized expert in election law and campaign finance regulation, he is co-author of leading casebooks in election law and remedies.
+Hasen is a nationally recognized expert in election law and campaign finance regulation, and he is co-author of leading casebooks in election law and remedies.

 From 2001-2010, he served (with Dan Lowenstein) as founding co-editor of the quarterly peer-reviewed publication, Election Law Journal.
 He is the author of over 100 articles on election law issues, published in numerous journals including the Harvard Law Review, Stanford Law Review and Supreme Court Review.
 He was elected to The American Law Institute in 2009 and serves as Reporter (with Professor Douglas Laycock) on the ALI’s law reform project: Restatement (Third) of Torts: Remedies.

 Professor Hasen was named one of the 100 most influential lawyers in America by The National Law Journal in 2013, and one of the Top 100 Lawyers in California in 2005 and 2016 by the Los Angeles and San Francisco Daily Journal.

 Professor Hasen holds a B.A. degree (with highest honors) from UC Berkeley, and a J.D., M.A., and Ph.D.
 (Political Science) from UCLA.
 After law school, Hasen clerked for the Honorable David R. Thompson of the United States Court of Appeals for the Ninth Circuit, and then worked as a civil appellate lawyer at the Encino firm Horvitz and Levy.